Richardinho/richardUtils/README.md

 enable events to be fired on objects and handlers to be registered that will listen to these events.
 Events can also be made to propagate both up and down the object tree allowing, for example, events fired on a leaf node to be listened to by a handler that is registered on the root node.

-I propose a use case for this structure to be as a model for an application whereby components can register listeners to those part of the model that they are concerned with, but also communicate with other parts of the application by firing events on the model.
+I propose a use case for this structure to be as a model for an application whereby components can register listeners to those parts of the model that they are concerned with, but also communicate with other parts of the application by firing events on the model.
 This removes the need for extra complex event handling code to be written.

 #### usage

+The code is supplied as a Require AMD module.
+The module returns a function which you can call whatever you like.
+For the purposes of this article it is called 'createProxyObj'.

-Pass a plain old javacsript object to the `createProxyObj()` function.
-This returns a proxy object on which you can set and get propeties in exactly the same way as you would with a normal object.
+Pass a plain old javascript object to the `createProxyObj()` function.
+This returns a proxy object on which you can set and get properties in exactly the same way as you would with a normal object.

     var pojso = {